SixArm/mast-cell-help/topics/adrenaline-auto-injector-instructions/index.md

 # Adrenaline auto-injector instructions

-When to use your adrenaline auto-injector (AAI) such as your brand name EpiPen®?
+When to use your adrenaline auto-injector (AAI), also known as an epinephrine emergency shot, such as a brand name EpiPen® device?

 Use your adrenaline auto-injector immediately if you experience ANY of the following serious symptoms of anaphylaxis, or anaphylactic shock, or anaphylactoid shock: